Latest Update: 1st March 2023

 To prevent precisely this hesitation, the EU has decided to protect whistleblowers better in future with a Whistleblowing Act.
 Someone who uncovers a malpractice in the company must not fear discrimination or even have to fear about their job or their future.

-From this announcement, the law comes into force and employers with 250 or more employees have three months to implement the requirements of the Whistleblower Protection Act.
-For companies with between 50 and 249 employees, the deadline for implementation is 17th December 2023.
-Internal reporting offices and concepts for the protection of whistleblowers must then be established and operated.
-If this is not done, companies face fines of up to €100,000.
+Employers with 250 or more employees were obliged to implement the requirements of the Whistleblower Protection Act by July 2, 2023.
+For companies with between 50 and 249 employees, the deadline for implementation was December 17, 2023.
+Internal reporting channels and concepts for the protection of whistleblowers must be set up and operated.
+If this is not done, companies face fines of up to €50,000.

 In general, whistleblowers should have the choice between external and internal reporting.
 Employers are to create incentives for whistleblowers to first contact the respective internal reporting office of the employer before submitting a report to an external reporting office of the Federation or the Land.

-Current progress on the Whistleblower Protection Act
+Progress to date on the Whistleblower Protection Act

 The Whistleblower Protection Act for the protection of whistleblowers